deleterium/SmartC/README.md

 Visit [documentation page](./docs/) to start learning.

 ## Support
 Did you like the project?
 Consider be owner of one NFT keyword.
 The smart contract is online at S-2Z65-L478-VKD4-386YY.
 More information [here](https://deleterium.info/NFT/).
-Or, buy me a coffe: S-DKVF-VE8K-KUXB-DELET.
+Check also other [commemorative](./commemorative/) smart contracts.
+My address: S-DKVF-VE8K-KUXB-DELET.